xmartlabs/Eureka/README.md

 ```

 ##### What kind of rows can be used?

-To create such a Section you have to create a row that conforms the `SelectableRowType` protocol.
+To create such a section you have to create a row that conforms the `SelectableRowType` protocol.

 ```swift
 public protocol SelectableRowType : RowType {
     var selectableValue : Value? { get set }
 }
 ```

 This `selectableValue` is where the value of the row will be permanently stored.
 The `value` variable will be used to determine if the row is selected or not, being 'selectableValue' if selected or nil otherwise.
 Eureka includes the `ListCheckRow` which is used for example.
-In the custom rows of the Examples project you can also find the `ImageCheckRow`
+In the custom rows of the Examples project you can also find the `ImageCheckRow`.

 ##### Getting the selected rows

-To easily get the selected row of a `SelectableSection` there are two methods: `selectedRow()` and `selectedRows()` which can be called to get the selected row in case it is a `SingleSelection` section or all the selected rows if it is a `MultipleSelection` section.
+To easily get the selected row/s of a `SelectableSection` there are two methods: `selectedRow()` and `selectedRows()` which can be called to get the selected row in case it is a `SingleSelection` section or all the selected rows if it is a `MultipleSelection` section.

 ## Extensibility

 ### How to create custom rows and cells  <a name="custom-rows"></a>

-Both `Row` and `Cell` must have the same *value Type* when defined, this is the Type of the inherent model.
-For example, a SwitchRow models a Bool, while a TextRow models a String.
+A `Row` hold a value of a specific type.
+For example, a SwitchRow holds a Bool value, while a TextRow holds a String value.
+As the row contains the cell in charge of the view, both `Row` and `Cell` must have the same *value type* when defined.

-To create a custom `Row` you will probably also want to create a custom `Cell` to draw that row like so:
+When creating a custom `Row` you will probably also want to create a custom `Cell` to draw that row:

 ```swift
 // Custom Cell with value type: Bool